jaychempan/EarthSynth/README.md

 </p>

 ### Data Preparation
 We use category augmentation on each image to help the model better understand each category and allow more control over specific categories when generating images.
-This also helps improve how samples are combined in the batch-based CF-Comp strategy.
-If you want to train a remote sensing foundation generative model of your own this step is not necessary.
+This also helps improve the combination of samples in the batch-based CF-Comp strategy.
+If you want to train a remote sensing foundation generative model of your own, this step is not necessary.
 Here is the use of the category-augmentation method.

 - Merge the split zip files and extract them
 ```